About Amherst College

 - Follow Hitchcock Road down to the gates to Pratt Field.
 The track runs around Pratt Field, and the throwing sector is at the far end of the track on the lower field

 What is Needed from you

 In taking the time to see the various schools you have focused on, in reading their respective brochures and web sites, and finding out more information that might peak your interest, the hope is that you have developed a strong and passionate interest in Amherst College and the track and / or cross country programs.
 The recruiting process starts in numerous ways - often a letter, a phone call or an email expressing interest in the school and our program will be what gets the process started.
 It is necessary for you to fill out the student-athlete profile form, so that we can have your contact, academic and athletic information.
 Please only fill this form out ONE TIME, as the form is loaded into a database automatically after it is submitted.
 Any updates to what you have submitted can be sent directly to Coach Ned and he will update the files accordingly.
-In addition to filling out and submitting this form, we will need a copy of your transcript that includes your current classes, a school profile and your test (ACT and / or SAT and SAT II's) to be faxed to 413 542 2026 to the attention of the Men's Track / XC coach.
+In addition to filling out and submitting this form, we will need a copy of your transcript that includes your current classes, a school profile and your test (ACT and / or SAT and SAT II's) that can be downloaded in Front Rush or be faxed to 413 542 2026 to the attention of the Men's Track / XC coach.
 In addition to the information that we will need, you will also want to make certain to contact the admissions office - if you did not do that in the beginning - so that you are able to receive an application and be put on their mailing list.